john-weathers/find_handyman_app/README.md

 # fixerapp

+Full-stack MERN web app for individuals and businesses to hire repair professionals on demand.

 The main purpose of this project is to serve as a portfolio piece to demonstrate my ability as a software developer.
 That said, I reserve the right to this project/code for business/commercial purposes so please do not copy/fork this project without first obtaining my permission.
 Please direct any inquiries to weathers.johnb@gmail.com.